HorilPrasad/HorilPrasad/README.md

 I’m @HorilPrasad

-- 👀 I’m studying at MNNIT Allahabad.
+- 👀 I’m currently studying at MNNIT Allahabad.
 - 🌱 I’m currently learning Android Development.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...